Deep Bayesian Future Fusion for Self-Supervised, High-Resolution, Off-Road Mapping: Introduction

+Off-road environments are challenging for robots due to the existence of many small obstacles (e.g. thin ditches, rocks, etc.) and varied surface types.
+In order for a robot to safely traverse these environments at high speed, it must be able to accurately map its environment at a high resolution.
+Most off-road perception stacks create a map with coarse resolution (20cm-40cm \cite{roadrunner, terrain-net}).
+This is due to both memory constraints, and data sparsity at long range.
+However, as shown in Figure \ref{fig:motivation}, this coarse resolution removes significant detail in the local terrain, preventing downstream planning and control from reasoning about the different surface types.
+Simply increasing resolution is a non-trivial problem, as data becomes quadratically sparser as resolution increases.
+Furthermore, the problem of predicting unobserved terrain becomes more challenging as distance to the robot increases.

+In this work, we train a network to predict dense BEV maps given the sparse BEV map as input (Figure \ref{fig:title}).
+In contrast to prior work, we focus on this task at a very high resolution of 2cm, enabling accurate mapping of complex surface types such as gravel and vegetation.
+Additionally, we propose a novel network architecture and training method that enables efficient high-resolution, geometrically-consistent inpainting at long range.
+In contrast to existing work \cite{roadrunner, terrain-net}, which elects to produce traversability and semantics, we elect to produce raw RGB and height maps.
+This enables our method to integrate cleanly into existing downstream traversability methods.

-Our Bayesian model trained with the recent advances in generative modeling \cite{stylegan, stylegan2-ada} can predict (i.e. complete and refine) the input maps with high-fidelity (Figure \ref{fig:main}, \ref{fig:sample-results}).
-In addition, we demonstrate the efficacy of both the generated labels and our predictions on the downstream task of predicting vehicle dynamics \cite{piaug}.
+In order to train a network for high-resolution map completion, we create a dataset of input/label pairs from both stereo RGB and LiDAR point clouds, along with an efficient CPU/GPU-based local mapper.
+We then train a novel Bayes filter-inspired network \cite{prbook} with SoTA methods in visual generative modeling \cite{stylegan, stylegan2-ada} to predict (i.e. complete and refine) BEV maps with high-fidelity (Figure \ref{fig:title}, \ref{fig:sample-results}).
+In addition, we demonstrate the efficacy of both the predicted maps and the associated deep features on the downstream task of costmap prediction from highly sparse proprioceptive sensing data.

 In summary, our contributions are as follows:

 \begin{itemize}[leftmargin=*]

 \item We propose a scalable data-generation protocol for self-supervised, dense map completion.
 With that, we generate a large-scale dataset comprising high-resolution (i.e. 2 cm) (raw input / dense label) pairs for RGB and height by fusing the future map information (i.e. future-fusion).